Optimizing Source Code Comments for Clarity and Efficiency

 Inline Commenting

-// begin variable listing
+// Start variable listing

 var myvar = 1;

-if(callAjax($params)) { // successfully run callAjax with user parameters
+if(callAjax($params)) { // Successfully run callAjax with user parameters

 ... code